RASST: Retrieval-Augmented Simultaneous Speech Translation: Introduction

 \section{Introduction}

 Simultaneous Speech Translation (SST) aims to generate translations incrementally as partial speech input is received.
 It has wide applications in international conferences and cross-lingual conversations~\citep{ma-etal-2020-simulmt, ren-etal-2020-simulspeech}.
 Recently, Large Language Models (LLMs) have shown strong potential as backbones for SST systems~\citep{wang-etal-2025-conversational, ouyang-etal-2025-infinisst, fu2025efficientadaptivesimultaneousspeech, cheng2025seedliveinterpret20endtoend}.
-However, existing SST systems struggle to accurately translate domain-specific terminologies, including technical jargon, person and location names, and abbreviations. \begin{CJK*}{UTF8}{gkai} As shown in Table \ref{tab:intro}, the terminology "masked language model" is incorrectly translated to "大规模语言模型", meaning "massive language models", potentially due to recognition error. \end{CJK*}
+However, they still struggle to accurately translate domain-specific terminologies, including technical jargon, person and location names, and abbreviations. \begin{CJK*}{UTF8}{gkai} As shown in Table~\ref{tab:intro}, a plain SST system translates "Shinzo Abe" incorrectly as "新三·阿贝", which is a phonetic transliteration rather than the official translation of the politician's name. \end{CJK*}

-Human simultaneous interpreters often rely on external glossaries to translate specialized terminology in real time~\citep{jbp:/content/journals/10.1075/intp.15.1.04jia}, and retrieval augmentation has been widely explored in machine translation (MT) to improve terminology handling~\citep{khandelwal2021nearest,jiang-etal-2021-learning,meng-etal-2022-fast,zhu-etal-2023-ink,li-etal-2025-leveraging}.
-Nevertheless, retrieval-augmented SST remains underexplored and introduces unique challenges~\citep{cheng2024achievinghumanparityendtoend}.
-First, retrieval must bridge different modalities, matching speech input to entries in a text glossary.
-Second, retrieval must be both fast and accurate under streaming constraints.
-Third, since translation typically lags behind the source speech, the model must decide not only whether to use retrieved terms, but also when to apply them during incremental generation.
+Human simultaneous interpreters often rely on external glossaries to translate specialized terminology in real time~\citep{jbp:/content/journals/10.1075/intp.15.1.04jia}, and retrieval augmentation has been explored widely in automatic speech recognition (ASR) and neural machine translation (NMT) to improve terminology handling as the glossary size grows~\citep{khandelwal2021nearest,9687898,jayanthi-etal-2023-retrieve,li-etal-2024-optimizing-rare,li-etal-2025-leveraging,wu-etal-2025-locate,gong25_interspeech,kong25_interspeech}.
+However, retrieval-augmented SST poses unique challenges.
+Beyond requiring a cross-modal retriever that is fast and accurate under partial speech input, SST translations, unlike ASR transcripts which are time-aligned with the speech, lag behind the speech.
+The model must therefore decide not only whether to use a retrieved term, but also when to apply it during incremental translation.

 \begin{CJK*}{UTF8}{gkai}

 \end{CJK*}